MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/overview.md

 Straightforward integration facilitates real-time data access and updates for the intelligent application workload.
 As part of your feasibility assessment, consider the following:

 - **Existing Infrastructure**: Assess the compatibility of generative AI models with your current infrastructure.
 Assess if robust APIs are available for easy integration.
-- **Integration Points**: Identify how Generative AI will integrate with the required data sources.
+- **Integration Points**: Identify how your intelligent application workload will integrate with the required data sources.
 Assess if connectors or APIs are available

 #### Technical complexity challenges

 Accurate responses rely on a well-architected intelligent application workload.
 As part of your feasibility assessment, consider the following:

-- **Crafting Effective Prompts**: Design precise and contextually relevant prompts helps guide the AI to produce accurate and relevant responses.
+- **Crafting Effective Prompts**: Design precise and contextually relevant prompts to help guide the AI to produce accurate responses.
 - **Regular Evaluation**: Implement continuous monitoring and testing of AI outputs to assess accuracy, relevance, and ethical adherence.
 - **Feedback Loops**: Establish feedback mechanisms where users can report inaccuracies, which can then be used to refine and improve the models.
+Microsoft Copilot Studio provides [customer satisfaction analytics](/microsoft-copilot-studio/analytics-csat) that provide actionable insights on drivers of satisfaction or dissatisfaction with your copilot's responses.
 - **Domain-Specific Training**: Fine-tune models on domain-specific data to enhance their accuracy in specific contexts.
 - **Regular Updates**: Periodically update models with new data to maintain their relevance and accuracy.
-- **Performance Metrics:** Establish clear performance metrics to evaluate the success and accuracy of AI responses
+- **Performance Metrics:** Establish clear performance metrics to evaluate the success and accuracy of AI responses.

 ### Operational feasibility

 #### Resource availability

-The success of your intelligent application workload depends on a the availability of a dedicated budget and team resources, supported by an AI-focused CoE.
+The success of your intelligent application workload depends on a the availability of a dedicated budget and team resources, supported by an AI-focused Center of Excellence (CoE).
 Consider the following:

 - **Skill Assessment**: Assess the skills of your team members to identify any gaps that need to be filled through training or hiring.
 - **Role Allocation**: Clearly define roles and responsibilities to ensure that each team member knows their tasks and how they contribute to the overall project.
 - **Training and Development**: Invest in continuous training and development to keep the team updated with the latest AI technologies and methodologies.
-- **Cost Estimation**: Begin with a detailed cost estimation that includes hardware, software, cloud services, and personnel costs1.
+- **Cost Estimation**: Begin with a detailed cost estimation that includes license cost, software and cloud services cost, and personnel costs.
 This helps in setting a realistic budget.

 #### User adoption